‘Wise’ Joewise shouldn’t have likened victims of electoral violence to robbers - Security Analyst

 At a press conference not too long ago, the Criminal Investigations Department said it was still conducting investigations to unravel persons behind the shooting.

-The Bekwai Member of Parliament thinks the police should be allowed to finish their investigations before anything else.
+The Bekwai MP thinks the police should be allowed to finish their investigations before anything else.

-According to him, President Nana Addo Dankwa Akufo-Addo should not be speaking on every criminal conduct.
+According to him, President Akufo-Addo should not be speaking on every criminal conduct.

 “The president should stay out, let the investigative people determine what happened but I did it is not fair to insist that because somebody died, even if he was in the process of committing a crime, it becomes an issue, No, I beg to differ.”